The Sniffing Accountant: Plot

+Barry goes on a South America trip, which Jerry, Kramer, and Newman all assume to be for drug running.
+Elaine, vouching for Barry, objects that they have no evidence, so they stake out Barry's after-work bar, planning to catch him in a sting "like Abscam".
+Kramer, incognito, finds Barry still sniffing.
+To gain Barry's confidence, he lays on thick his impression of a hedonistic junkie, downing an entire mug of beer with a cigarette in his mouth, then smoking the cigarette backwards.
+When this fails, he ambushes Barry on the toilet with a Polaroid camera.
+Jerry pushes Newman to try Glide floss as they wait for Kramer.

+At the interview, George frames his "interest" in bras as a wide-eyed childhood passion, and gets hired.
+He then presumptuously feels a woman's material without a word, outraging her.
+She turns out to be a company bigwig, and he is fired.
+Back home, Frank and Estelle berate George for feeling material.

+Despite failing to catch Barry red-handed, Jerry writes a letter to demand everyone's money back, tormenting Elaine with his profusion of exclamation points.
+Another explanation for Barry's sniffing comes to light when Kramer's mohair sweater triggers a pizza delivery man's allergies.
+Newman nearly mails Jerry's letter with Kramer's photo enclosed, but at the mailbox, Newman feels a woman's material and gets chased off, losing the letter.

+Everyone's relief turns to regret when Barry files for bankruptcy, revealing that he did indeed spend their money on drugs.
+Jerry has missed his chance to get reimbursed, but a woman feels Jerry's material, and comes on to him.

 Production

 This episode was written by series co-creators Larry David and Jerry Seinfeld and directed by Tom Cherones.
 The cast first read the script for this episode on September 8, 1993, at 11:00 a.m.
 Filming took place on September 14, 1993, with eighteen members of the Vandelay Industries Mailing Listing (a Seinfeld fan club) among the audience.

 In real life, Seinfeld has claimed that his accountant stole money (about US$50,000) from him to buy illegal drugs, with his suspicions inspiring the main plotline for this episode.

 David actually worked as a bra salesman during his years as a struggling comedian.
 That had been many years prior to this episode though, so he had to do research in order to write dialogue pertaining to the configuration of modern bras.
 The writer's assistants called bra companies to ask questions.